Diego Labat

-Diego Labat Legarra (born 19 December 1969) is an Uruguayan economist and accountant who serves as the 23rd president of the Central Bank of Uruguay.
+Diego Labat Legarra (born 19 December 1969) is an Uruguayan economist and accountant who served as the 23rd president of the Central Bank of Uruguay from 2020 to 2024.

 After earning a degree in economics in 1993 and in accounting in 1996 from the University of the Republic, he began working at several financial institutions.
 Before entering public activity, he worked as a professor at different universities.
 Linked to the National Party, he served as its representative on the board of the National Administration of Fuels, Alcohols and Portland between 2015 and 2020.
 Close to Luis Lacalle Pou, he was part of his economic team during the presidential campaign and once in government he was appointed president of the Central Bank of Uruguay.
 On January 3, 2023, Labat was distinguished as Banker of the Year for the Americas by the British publication The Banker.

 Early life and education

 Labat was born on December 19, 1969.
 He attended Primary School No. 23 in Los Cerrillos, Canelones Department and Liceo No. 28 in Montevideo.
 Graduated from the University of the Republic as an economist in 1993 and as an accountant in 1996, he obtained a master's degree in international economics in 2005.

 In 2011 he completed a Corporate Development Program (CDP) at the IESE Business School of the University of Navarra, and in 2014 a Senior Management Program (PAD) at the Institute of Business Studies of Montevideo.